Frederica Sagor Maas

 the youngest daughter of Jewish immigrants from Russia.
 As an essayist, Maas was best known for a detailed, tell-all memoir of her time spent in early Hollywood.
 A supercentenarian, she was one of the oldest surviving entertainers from the silent film era.

 Biography

-Maas's parents, Arnold and Agnessa Zagorsky, Jewish immigrants from Moscow, Russian Empire, and anglicized their surname to Sagor.
+Maas's parents, Arnold and Agnessa (née Litvinova) Zagorsky, Jewish immigrants from Moscow, Russian Empire, and anglicized their surname to Sagor.
 Her mother supported the family as a very successful midwife.
-One of four daughters, Sagor was born on July 6, 1900 in a cold-water, railroad flat on 101st Street near Madison Avenue in Manhattan.
+One of four daughters, Sagor was born on July 6, 1900, in a cold-water, railroad flat on 101st Street near Madison Avenue in Manhattan.

-She studied journalism at Columbia University and held a summer job as a copy- or errand-girl at the New York Globe newspaper.
+She studied journalism at Columbia University and held a summer job as a copy- or errand-girl at The New York Globe newspaper.
 She dropped out before graduation in 1918 and took a job as an assistant story editor at Universal Pictures' New York office at $100 a week.
 By 1923, Maas was story editor for Universal and head of the department.
-A year later in 1924, Maas had become dissatisfied with her position and left Universal to move to Hollywood.
+A year later in 1924, Maas had become dissatisfied with her position and she left Universal to move to Hollywood.